Guidance on Charging and the Charging Standard

 The Director of Public Prosecution’s Guidance on Charging (31st December 2020) provides a clear structure in which criminal allegations are investigated and prosecuted.
-Defence teams must have a detailed working knowledge of the Guidance as part of a proactive pre-charge engagement strategy.
+The pre-charge specialists at Olliers all have a detailed working knowledge of the Guidance and it is a crucial part of a proactive pre-charge engagement strategy.
+It is what sets us apart from other defence practitioners.

-The significance of the Guidance for defence teams
+The relationship between the Charging Standard and the Guidance for defence teams

 At Olliers we regard the Guidelines as a powerful resource during the pre-charge engagement process.